cloud9c/taro/docs/api/components/Camera.md

 | top        | Camera frustum top plane.    | 1             |

 ## Properties

+See the base [Component](api/core/Component) class for common properties.

 ### .<a>autoAspect</a> : <span class="param">Float</span>
 Automatically calculate aspect ratio from the canvas's width / height.